Podcast: Play in new window | Download (Duration: 50:20 — 47.4MB) | Embed

 - Matthew 5: Matthew gives an example of what Jesus was teaching in his early ministry in the Sermon on the Mount.

-- Matthew 5:1-16: Jesus describes those who have saving faith (the Beatitudes).
+- Matthew 5:1-16: Jesus tells us those with saving faith are the blessed who will receive a place in the kingdom (the Beatitudes).

-- Matthew 5:17-48: Jesus corrects the vision of holiness that the Pharisees have taught (the Antitheses).
+- Matthew 5:17-48: Jesus says your righteousness must be different than the kind the Pharisees have to enter the kingdom of heaven (the Antitheses).

 Matthew 5:17-48 is called the Antithesis because Jesus quotes/paraphrases the Old Testament and then makes an oppositional or antithetical statement.
 Each unit of this section has the structure: “you heard X but I say to you Y.”